FletcherFT/rov_navigation/README.md

 ### Introduction ###

-[robot\_localization](http://wiki.ros.org/robot_localization) is a package that provides two types of state estimator built interfacing within ROS: an Extended Kalman Filter (EKF) and an Unscented Kalman Filter (UKF).
+[robot\_localization](http://wiki.ros.org/robot_localization) is a package that provides two types of state estimator made for interfacing within ROS: an Extended Kalman Filter (EKF) and an Unscented Kalman Filter (UKF).

 This package provides a launch file, called [ekf.launch](launch/ekf.launch), that plays back a .bag file and launches an EKF node to perform state estimation on sensor measurements stored in the bag.
 The EKF node uses [ekf\_params.yaml](params/ekf_params.yaml) to configure the EKF node.
 The EKF node is very flexible in its configuration, you can add as many Odometry, Imu, TwistWithCovarianceStamped and PoseWithCovarianceStamped as you like.
 The description of how to do this is provided in the [documentation for robot\_localization](http://docs.ros.org/en/melodic/api/robot_localization/html/configuring_robot_localization.html), but the basic configuration has been setup in the ekf\_params.yaml file.

-The goal for this lesson is to try to fuse the sensor measurements provided by the ROV to obtain a state estimate that is comparable to the estimate made by the EKF onboard the Flight Controller Unit, exposed as an Odometry topic through MAVROS, called `/bluerov2/mavros/global\_position/local`.
+The goal for this lesson is to try to fuse the sensor measurements provided by the ROV to obtain a state estimate that is comparable to the estimate made by the EKF onboard the Flight Controller Unit, exposed as an Odometry topic through MAVROS, called `/bluerov2/mavros/global_position/local`.

 ### Sensor Feedback ###